Basement Renovation Guide

 👁️ Step 1 — Free site visit

-We visit your Dubai villa or property.
+We visit your property.
 Moisture check, space measurement, use-case discussion, approval requirement assessment.
 Zero cost.

 🖥️ Step 2 — Free 3D preview

-Our 3D architect Nayab Zahra prepares a rendered 3D visualization of your proposed basement conversion.
-You see the layout, finishes, and lighting before signing.
+Nayab Zahra prepares a rendered 3D visualization of your proposed basement conversion — layout, finishes, and lighting visible before signing.

 📋 Step 3 — Written scope + quote

 Only after you approve the direction do we produce a line-item written quote and contract.
-No surprises, no vague descriptions, no scope creep.
+No surprises.
+No scope creep.

 Ready to plan your basement renovation in Dubai?